 Schools and programs are always looking for welcoming families, providing stipends to help cover the costs.
 So if you're up for it, get ready for international dinners and possibly picking up phrases in another language!
 Ask around local schools if they are in need of hosts for foreign exchange programs, or look online for programs to take part in.

-43. Sell Notion Templates
+43. Sell Notion templates

 notion templates